The Magic of Weaving Together the Values That Drive Me

 Visit BreneBrown.com to download the PDF

-When treating depression and anxiety, one of my favorite concepts is called behavioral activation.
-The idea is to identify what is most meaningful to you, and find opportunities to go out and experience that thing.
-Of course, cycles of avoidance and negative thinking can make this much more difficult than it sounds.
+Of course, cycles of avoidance and negative thinking common with anxiety and PTSD can make this much more difficult than it sounds.
 When we’re struggling, we won’t be in the mood or have the energy for it.
 But if we can find a way to do it anyway, this is one of the best ways to feel better.

 Next